 - Times Intoxicated by your Own Moonshine: This requires the Bar expansion for your Moonshine Shack.
 Go to the barrels, or behind the bar, and pour yourself some of your own shine.
 Keep doing this until your character starts to slouch.
 You can then sober up by eating Almonds or drinking Coffee.

 - Serve Moonshine to Players at a Bar: This also requires the Bar expansion, and some participation from the player community.
 Spam invites to your Moonshine Shack.
 Get behind the bar and hold Y/Triangle to Serve drinks onto the bar.
 Press Left and Right Bumper/L1 and R1 to place shots on the bar.

 The Naturalist role brings ten new Awards.
 Eight of these Awards can be reset.
 Most of them are self explanatory but not easy to complete due to the conditions for spawning Legendary Animals.

 - Tonics Used: These do not refer to normal tonics.
-Any Tonic you can buy from Harriet's shop count toward this Award.
-Animal Reviver and Blending Tonic work for me.
+Any Tonic you can buy from Harriet's shop will count.
+Animal Reviver and Blending Tonic specifically.

 How to Make Money in Red Dead Online

 - How to Make Money in "Red Dead Online"

 A comprehensive guide to making cash money in “Red Dead Online.”
 For the little things you don’t want to (or can’t) spend Gold on.